jabsec/portfolio/index.md

 I'm a SOC Analyst with a passion for malware analysis, threat hunting, and CTFs.

-Check out the categories below
+Check out what I'm working on:
 --------

 *   [CTF](ctf/ctf.md)